kimmobrunfeldt/egtest/README.md

 [![Coverage Status](https://coveralls.io/repos/kimmobrunfeldt/egtest/badge.png?branch=master)](https://coveralls.io/r/kimmobrunfeldt/egtest?branch=master)
 [![Badge fury](https://badge.fury.io/py/egtest.png)](https://badge.fury.io/py/egtest.png)

 Incorrect example is worse than no example at all. *E.g. test* parses code blocks from documentation, runs them and reports possible errors.
 Your examples can be written in any language.
+There are similar projects but [they didn't suit my needs](#motivation).

 **Example**